 The next process and at some point after now partially decayed palaeontologists theorise massive volcanic eruptions took place spewing millions of tons of ash into the atmosphere and down on top of the recumbent forest.
 The ash layer was several metres deep, as much as eight or nine metres, smoothing the tree trunks, this action took the oxygen out of the environment, whether at that time a shallow lagoon or wetland.
 This anaerobic environment, or in water an anoxic state, without or with little oxygen restricts microorganisms that normally colonise and break down organic matter.
 These cannot survive without oxygen and therefore do not get to work to eat away and decay the soft rotting timber.

 Now the process of petrification can really begin in earnest, the absorption of minerals.
 Some common silica minerals involved in petrifaction include quartz, calcite, siderite (iron carbonate), and apatite (calcium phosphate), silica’s are amongst the most common minerals in the earth crust.
 The trees tissues are impregnated by the heavy mineralised water solution, cell by cell the water passing through deposits minerals which eventually crystallise in the tissues of the tree.

 The image below from our online catalogue illustrates how amazing the transformation of living organic material to petrified stone can be.
-This amazing tree trunk from Madagascar displays the once living bark, the many pores and branchlet points, along with the natural creases of the bark clearly seen in their original three dimesional form.
-The green colouration of the bark is due to the mineralisation process and may well denote a heavy consentration of copper, chromium or cobolt.
+This amazing tree trunk from Madagascar displays the once-living bark, the many pores and branchlet points, along with the natural creases of the bark clearly seen in their original three-dimensional forms.
+The green colouration of the bark is due to the mineralisation process and may well denote a heavy concentration of copper, chromium or cobalt.